Uniform Anderson Localization in One-Dimensional Floquet Maps: Abstract

 \section{Abstract}

-Anderson localization in discrete-time quantum map dynamics shows unique features and provides significant numerical benefits.
-We propose a minimal single-particle map in one dimension with nearest-neighbor hopping only and a gapless spectrum.
-We demonstrate that strong disorder in a local phase field leads to the universality of Anderson localization within the spectrum, such that for every possible value of quasi-energy, localization happens in the same way.
-We build an exact theory for the calculation of the localization length, $1/L_\text{loc}=\left|\ln\left(|\sin(\theta)|\right)\right|$, that is tunable between zero and infinity by variation of a control parameter $\theta$ related to hopping.
+We study Anderson localization in a discrete-time quantum map dynamics in one dimension with nearest-neighbor hopping strength $\theta$ and quasienergies located on the unit circle.
+We demonstrate that strong disorder in a local phase field yields a uniform spectrum gaplessly occupying the entire unit circle.
+The resulting eigenstates are exponentially localized.
+Remarkably this Anderson localization is universal as all eigenstates have one and the same localization length $L_{loc}$.
+We present an exact theory for the calculation of the localization length as a function of the hopping, $1/L_\text{loc}=\left|\ln\left(|\sin(\theta)|\right)\right|$, that is tunable between zero and infinity by variation of the hopping $\theta$.

-Discrete-time quantum maps have been established as a powerful testbed for a plethora of quantum and nonlinear phenomena.
+\begin{quotation} Discrete-time quantum maps have been established as a powerful testbed for a plethora of quantum and nonlinear phenomena.
 The map nature of evolution provides remarkable numerical speeds that open the door to previously inaccessible physical regimes, and this has been exploited in research on localization, nonlinear delocalization, soliton formation, Lyapunov spectra properties, and other phenomena.
-Moreover, maps can possess features that are usually prohibited in continuous-time systems, such as one universal Anderson localization length within the accessible spectrum.
-In this work, we propose a simple model that exhibits this feature---Anderson localization universality in a Floquet map---and characterize the phenomenon.
+Moreover, maps have eigenvalue spectra which are residing on a compact unit circle space, at variance to continuous-time systems where the relevant eigenvalue space is the infinite real axis.
+This subtle difference allows to engineer disorder into maps in such a way that the resulting Anderson localization length turns universal within the entire spectrum.
+Localization length universality is extremely useful when extending the studies by including nonlinearities of many body interactions, since any extended theory builds on the single particle states.
+Having states which share one localization length instead of an entire spectrum is of great benefit for subsequent analytical treatment.
+In this work, we propose a simple model that exhibits this feature---Anderson localization universality in a Floquet map---and characterize the phenomenon. \end{quotation}